jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: The house that you just built?

 A: The house that I just built.
 They said that's on forestry protected land, too.
 So I got real angry at them at the last meeting.
 There were judges.
 There were policemen.
 There was the land authority.
 There was the forestry department.
 And there were attorneys and the city attorney all together.
 This I don't want printed because I promised them I wouldn't.
 And they all said, give us $200,000 and we'll go away.
 The whole issue will go away.
 I said, you're just trying to extort money from me?
 This is what this is all about?
 I'm bringing good wealth to your country and all that?
 I said, do you know something?
 You're trying to fuck the wrong man.
 And that's just what I said.
 I said, I will go online and I'll report this to all the people out there on this diet.
 And there are at least 40,000 people interested in this diet and what I'm doing.
 Take a look at Sunday's paper a few weeks ago.
-You've got the whole city attorney being embarrassed for coming into my Rawsome Club with guns raised and trying to extort and play with us.
+You've got the whole city attorney being embarrassed for coming into my Rawesome Club with guns raised and trying to extort and play with us.
 I said, do you want the same embarrassment?
 I said, you're screwing with the wrong man if you think you're going to do that to me.
 They all sat back and I left.
 I left the next morning, so I have no idea what's happened.
 And I won't know until I go back.
 I don't know if I will have land and a house or not.

 Q: What about the building?